typeofweb/react-with-observable/README.md

 <Subscribe>{source$}</Subscribe>
 ```

-As a result, next integer is displayed every second.
+As a result, the next integer is displayed every second.

 ### Operators